Dynamoid/dynamoid/README.md

 Just like in ActiveRecord (or your other favorite ORM), Dynamoid uses associations to create links between models.

+**WARNING:** Associations are not supported for models with compound primary key.
+If a model declares a range key it should not declare any association itself and be referenced by an association in another model.

 The only supported associations (so far) are `has_many`, `has_one`, `has_and_belongs_to_many`, and `belongs_to`.
 Associations are very simple to create: just specify the type, the name, and then any options